Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: ClearNight

-The two decomposed components $\mathbf{p}^\textit{rtx}\in\{\mathbf{I}_\textit{d}, \mathbf{R}_\textit{d}\}$ are then fed into independent multi-scale prior extraction units (MPE) to extract Retinex-based dual priors at three scales: where $\mathbf{p}^n$ denotes the extracted illumination or reflectance prior at the $n$-th scale, with $n\in\{1, 2, 3\}$.
-The dual priors are extracted using MPE with identical structures but without weight sharing.
-The detailed architecture of MPE is depicted in the top-middle of Figure~\ref{frame}.
-A dilated convolution is employed to project $\mathbf{p}^\textit{rtx}$ into three scales, then the three-scale features are interactively fused to produce the final multi-scale illumination/reflectance priors $\mathbf{p}^n$.
-These multi-scale priors are subsequently used to guide the network, ensuring the awareness of illumination regions and intrinsic patterns across different stages of the network.
+where $\mathit{p}_n$ denotes the illumination or reflectance prior at the $n$-th scale, with $n\in\{1, 2, 3\}$.
+Within each MPE unit, a dilated convolution first projects the $\mathit{p}^\mathit{rtx}$ into three scales.
+Then, resulting multi-scale features are interactively fused to produce the final illumination/reflectance priors $\mathit{p}_n$.

-More specifically, the extracted illumination priors $\mathbf{i}^n$ are successively injected into the Transformer blocks (TFBs) of the first three stages, which guide the network to decouple illumination from textures and pay more attention to the uneven lighting regions in nighttime images, thereby facilitating the handling of lighting-influenced weather degradations.
-As the reflectance priors $\mathbf{r}^n$ contain rich intrinsic textures that not only capture background details but also reveal degradation types, we incorporate them into each weather-aware dynamic selection block (WDS) in the specificity branch to enhance weather type discrimination and improve multi-weather restoration performance.
+More specifically, the illumination priors $\mathit{i}_n$ are successively injected into the Transformer blocks (TFBs) of the first three stages, which guide the network to focus on the uneven lighting regions in nighttime images, thereby facilitating the handling of lighting-influenced weather degradations.
+As the reflectance priors $\mathit{r}_n$ contain rich intrinsic textures that not only capture background details but also reveal degradation types, we incorporate them into each weather-aware dynamic selection block (WDS) to enhance weather type discrimination and improve multi-weather restoration.